 highly skilled and competent legal representation at a reasonable fee.

-to quickly and successfully resolve their family law issues.
-We will work
+and we work to quickly and successfully resolve their family law issues.

-to identify our client's needs, maintain contact with them, and protect
+We will work to identify our client's needs, maintain contact with

 Ready to file for divorce?
 Schedule an initial consultation.